Victorian front gardens

 Across Kingston and Surbiton, we see the same transformation time and again.
 Once a properly proportioned path and set of steps are reinstated, the entire frontage feels resolved.

+The path restores structure.
 Victorian plots are compact, so strong lines matter.
 A well-aligned path anchors the garden and gives clarity, even when modern requirements such as storage or access are introduced.

+The materials reconnect house and street.
 Tiles, York stone, and Portland stone have a permanence that modern paving rarely achieves.
 Restoring them brings coherence back to the façade and reinforces the building’s original presence.

+Bullnosed steps complete the journey.
 Softened edges turn functional level changes into elegant transitions.
 A bullnosed step at the boundary followed by bullnosed entrance steps creates a dignified, welcoming approach that feels unmistakably period.

 A restored Victorian path is not a decorative detail.
 It is the backbone of the front garden.